DavidHock07/RegRex/README.md

 # RegRex – Java Builder for Regular Expressions

-RegRex is a Java library that simplifies the creation of regular expressions through an intuitive API.
-Instead of manually writing complex regex strings, RegRex lets you compile your expressions in a modular and readable way.
+RegRex is a Java library that makes creating regular expressions easier.
+Instead of manually crafting complex regex strings, RegRex allows you to build expressions in a modular and readable way.

 ---